pyccel.ast.cwrapper module#

 p (PyccelAstNode) – The new wrapped property which is added to the class.

-- property magic_methods#
+- property magic_methodsView on GitHub#

 Get the magic methods describing methods.